 - Network bandwidth costs represent a significant portion of our cost of revenue.
 Historically, we have been able to mitigate increases in these costs by reducing our network bandwidth costs per unit and investing in internal-use software development to improve the performance and efficiency of our network.
 Our total bandwidth costs may increase in the future as a result of expected higher traffic levels and serving more traffic from higher cost regions.
 We will need to continue to effectively manage our bandwidth costs to maintain current levels of profitability. - Co-location costs are also a significant portion of our cost of revenue.
 By improving our internal-use software and managing our hardware deployments to enable us to use servers more efficiently, we have been able to manage the growth of co-location costs.
 We expect to continue to scale our network in the future and will need to continue to effectively manage our co-location costs to maintain current levels of profitability. - Due to the fixed nature of some of our co-location and bandwidth costs over a minimum time period, it may not be possible to quickly reduce those costs.
-If our revenue growth rate declines, our profitability could decrease. - Payroll and related compensation costs have grown as we have increased headcount to support our revenue growth and strategic initiatives.
-We increased our headcount by 182 employees during the three months ended March 31, 2017.
+If our revenue growth rate declines, our profitability could decrease. - Payroll and related compensation costs have grown as we have increased headcount, particularly in our professional services and engineering teams to support our revenue growth and strategic initiatives.
+We increased our headcount by 594 employees during the six-month period ended June 30, 2017, of which approximately 145 employees were from our acquisition of Soasta, Inc., or Soasta.
 During the year ended December 31, 2016, we increased our headcount by 406 employees.
 We expect to continue to hire additional employees, both domestically and internationally, in support of our strategic initiatives.

-In April 2017, we completed the acquisition of SOASTA, Inc., or SOASTA, which is expected to be slightly dilutive to our earnings per share for at least the remainder of 2017.
-Revenue and expenses from this acquisition will be included in our earnings starting on the date the acquisition was completed.
+In April 2017, we completed the acquisition of Soasta, which was dilutive to our earnings per share for the three-month period ended June 30, 2017.
+It is expected to continue to be dilutive to our earnings per share for at least the remainder of 2017.